RedHatRanger/RHCA9Vagrant/EX374_Developing_Automation_with_Ansible_AAP/rhca-practice-labs/01-Git_Tutorial.md

-# Git 101 - The Basics

-## **Objective**
+# Git Tutorial for Windows, RHEL 9 Hosts, and Workflow Management

-This guide provides step-by-step instructions for installing, configuring, and using Git on **Windows** and **RHEL 9** hosts.
+This guide provides comprehensive instructions for installing, configuring, and using Git on **Windows** and **RHEL 9** hosts.
+It also explains the Git workflow with a detailed description of file states and commands.

 ---

-## 1. **What is Git?**
+## **1. What is Git?**
-Git is a distributed version control system that helps developers track, manage, and collaborate on projects efficiently.
+Git is a distributed version control system (DVCS) that enables you to manage changes to files in a project collaboratively.
+Using Git provides many benefits:

-Snapshots, Not Differences
-The major difference between Git and any other VCS (Subversion and friends included) is the way Git thinks about its data.
-Conceptually, most other systems store information as a list of file-based changes.
-These other systems (CVS, Subversion, Perforce, and so on) think of the information they store as a set of files and the changes made to each file over time (this is commonly described as delta-based version control).
+- You can review and restore earlier versions of files.
+- You can compare two versions of the same file to identify changes.
+- You can record a log of who made what changes, and when those changes were made.
+- Multiple users can collaboratively modify files, resolve conflicting changes, and merge the changes.

+Using Git, you can start by cloning an existing shared project from a remote repository.
+Cloning a project creates a complete copy of the original remote repository as a local repository.
+This local copy has the entire history of the files in Git, not just the latest snapshot of the project files.

 ---

-## 2. **Installing Git**
+## **2. Installing Git**

 ### **For Windows Hosts:**
 1. Download the Git installer from [git-scm.com](https://git-scm.com/).